openedx/edx-documentation/en_us/shared/exercises_tools/notes.rst

 .. image:: ../../../shared/images/SFD_SN_NotesPage.png
   :width: 500
-  :alt: The Notes page listing all the notes a learner has made in the
+  :alt: The Notes page listing all of the notes a learner has taken for a
       course.

 For detailed information about the ways learners can use notes, see